-A sign shall be in character with the materials, colors and details of the building.
+When designing a sign that will be erected in the historic district consideration shall be given to the proposed materials, colors and details of the sign and the building on which the sign is to be installed.

-10.12 Signs that are out of character with the area or building, or that would alter the character of the area would be considered inappropriate.

-- Animated signs and message boards are not allowed in the district. - Any sign that visually overpowers the building or obscures significant views or architectural features is inappropriate.

-10.13 A simple sign design is preferred.

-- Typefaces that are in keeping with those seen in the area traditionally are encouraged. - Avoid hard-to-read or overly intricate typeface styles.
+- 10.8 Signs shall be designed in a manner that doesn't damage the historic fabric of the building. - Any sign that visually overpowers the building or obscures significant views or architectural features is inappropriate. - 10.9 A simple sign design is preferred. - Typefaces that are in keeping with those seen in historic photos or that are traditionally used are encouraged.
+Modern typefaces are inappropriate. - Avoid hard-to-read or overly intricate typeface styles. - Consider letter and painted signs on blank walls as they were used historically.